Does this test have other names?

 Frequent need to urinate at night

-In men, an inability to get or maintain an erection, a condition called erectile dysfunction
+In men, an inability to get or maintain an erection (erectile dysfunction)

 find out how well treatment is working.

 You may also have this test to check your nutritional status.

 What other tests might I have along with this test?

 Your healthcare provider may also order tests to measure other proteins in your blood.

 Your healthcare provider may also test your urine for albumin.